cassidoo/HTML-CSS-Tutorial/README.md

 So the first thing you'll need is an editor to edit your jazz.
 There's tons of options out there.

  * Notepad/TextEdit (that's right, the stupid thing that comes on your computer) - This is about as basic as you can get.
 It's totally okay if you want to use this, but I recommend one of the editors below just so you can see code highlighting (which will help you out later on).
 But, if you want to be a purist, this'll work just fine.
  * [Visual Studio Code](https://code.visualstudio.com/) - This is what I typically use.
-It's open source and has TONS of extensions available.
+It's open source and has TONS of extensions available.It provide ease of edit , built and debug so its perfect :) for day-to-day use.

  * [Atom](https://atom.io/) - This is another very customizable option, with a huge plugin library and open source so it's always being improved.

  * [Sublime Text 3](https://www.sublimetext.com/3) - This is a pretty popular option, and for good reason.
 Very clean interface.
 Once you can      navigate it (learning curve isn't that big), it's pretty dreamy.
 Like your face.

  * [CodePen Projects](http://codepen.io/projects/) - This is an in-browser code editor, so you can code directly within the web browser, no 	      downloads required. :)

  * [Glitch](https://glitch.com/) - This is another in-browser code editor.
 It is meant for larger projects, but it's nice to not have to download    anything!
  * [Notepad++](http://notepad-plus-plus.org/) - This is just one step up from Notepad.
 But it's pretty dece.
 Code highlighting is in it, and        nothing else too fancy, which is what I like about it.

 There's a bunch of others [listed here](http://en.wikipedia.org/wiki/List_of_HTML_editors), I just listed the ones I've used and liked!

 ### HTML Tag Structure

 Here is a barebones HTML page, about as simple as you can get.
 You can open it up in the **1 - Structure** folder in the file part1.html.
-If you were to open the file in your favorite browser (which you can do, go ahead), you'll see a plain webpage with the title "My Website" and the words, "Hello, World!" written on the page.
+If you were to open the file in your favorite browser (which you can do, go ahead), you'll see a plain webpage with the title "My Website" and the words, "Hello, World!" written on the page.Yay! here's our first HTML page :) .
+Okay its just "Hello, World!" written on page but we must appreiate for our very first success :) don't we ?

 ```html
 <!doctype html>